tabarezc/Ethical-and-Edible/README.md

 # Ethical-and-Edible
 Release 2 Notes (11/22/2020):
+Steps to view html files:
+1) Download all files to a local computer
+2) Open them using local browser
+3) Some buttons work and some don't
-To view a functional search.html page, start a local server on your machine.
+4) To view a functional search.html page, start a local server on your machine.
 Our group used this command: python -m SimpleHTTPServer 8000